 Telehealth has been around for decades in the form of health services that are provided on a distance basis through a couple of ways like phone, email, or online software.

-There is the notion that this form of service reduces healthcare expenses, but the main idea is to make healthcare more accessible.
+And while there is an assumption that such services reduce healthcare expenses, the main goal is to make healthcare more accessible.

-Vulnerable individuals that are already afflicted by a disease could also benefit to a great extent with the adoption of telehealth as they would be able to manage their own disease by having test results and other health records at their disposal through an online software.
+In addition, vulnerable individuals who already suffer from a disease could benefit with the adoption of telehealth because they would be able to manage their own disease by having test results and other health records at their disposal through online software.

-The online software for managing one’s care that comes with telehealth, coupled with readily available communication with their health provider (via email, for example), are just things that open new opportunities for individuals to become more active in the care of their health or to manage a disease.
+The online software for managing one’s care that comes with telehealth, coupled with readily available communication with their health provider, opens new opportunities for individuals to become more active in the care of their health or to manage a disease.